-How much would you expect to pay for [XYZ]?
+13. How much would you expect to pay for [XYZ]?

-How can we do better?
+14. How can [Brand] do better?

 Every brand should ask their customers how they can further meet their needs.
-This can be tricky in a non-service based industry.
-For our e-commerce jewellery business, we segmented our email list to our VIP customers (as defined by frequency of purchases) and sent an opened-ended survey.
+This can be tricky in a non-service-based industry.
+For our ecommerce jewelry business, we segmented our email list to our VIP customers (as defined by frequency of purchases) and sent an open-ended survey.

 This is a great open-ended question.
-Consumers, especially those that purchase your products, each are connected to your brand in different ways.
+Consumers, especially those that purchase your products, are each connected to your brand in different ways.
 By asking what they want to see, you are able to get a sense of the way your consumers connect with your brand.

 Do they want to see more communication?
 Products?
 Support?
-Without asking this question it is difficult to get a feel for this type of thing.
+Without asking this question, it is difficult to get a feel for this type of thing.
 A company doesn’t always need to churn out new products to grow their brand.
 If your consumers want to see something other than products, make it happen.

 This question lets us improve customer retention by making the process of buying and using the product continuously smoother.
 It is also beneficial for content, social media, and promotional efforts: we know (after developing the features and services requested by the customers) what benefits to communicate to the audience, and in what words.

 Using this approach, we learned that in some locations users were primarily looking for free shipping for their international gifts and were willing to compromise on other aspects of the delivery service.
-So we knew how to develop the service in these locations and what to advertise to the customers.”
+So we knew how to develop the service in these locations and what to advertise to the customers.

 No, you’re not fishing for compliments or wanting to show off: this question can actually help you identify why people consider you or buy from you.
 The next step?
 Double-down on that — or step it up in other areas, depending on the outcome of the rest of your survey.